 Each of Equi-Ed's horses are specially selected and tested extensively before entering the program.
 Take a look below to learn more about our super-star horses and learn about their breeds.

 Tooey, a mustang, is a gentle giant and joker all rolled into one.
 His personality warms hearts and brings a smile to all who meet him.
+Now retired after 14 years of lessons at Equi-Ed, Tooey enjoys his days hanging out with his horse friends, getting extra treats and special grooming sessions!

 The Mustang is a free-roaming feral horse of the North American west that first descended from horses brought to the Americas by the Spanish.
 In 1971, the United States Congress recognized Mustangs as "living symbols of the historic and pioneer spirit of the West, which continue to contribute to the diversity of life forms within the Nation and enrich the lives of the American people."